Lee0701/bootstrap/site/content/docs/5.3/utilities/flex.md

 ### With align-items

-Vertically move one flex item to the top or bottom of a container by mixing `align-items`, `flex-direction: column`, and `margin-top: auto` or `margin-bottom: auto`.
+Vertically move one flex item to the top or bottom of a container by mixing `align-items`, `flex-direction: column`, and `margin-block-start: auto` or `margin-block-end: auto`.

 {{< example class="bd-example-flex" >}}
 <div class="d-flex align-items-start flex-column mb-3" style="height: 200px;">